 18th.: Ananias and Sapphira

-We sometimes think we can fool God.
+How many of us think that we can fool God.

 The book of Nahum cautions us against that,